AnKing-VIP/advanced-browser/advancedbrowser/config.md

 &nbsp;

-- **`"Show internal fields"`**: Enable even more columns that map to database fields related to the cards and notes (dev option)
+- **`"Show internal fields"`**: Boolean (i.e. `true` or `false`).
+Enable even more columns that map to database fields related to the cards and notes (dev option)

 &nbsp;

 - **`"Table content"`**: Either:
-    - `"No interaction"`: the table content can't be interacted with
+    - `"No interaction"`: the table content can't be interacted with.
+This makes the Advanced Browser behave like the regular Anki browser.
-    - `"Selectable"`: it can be selected.
-All edition will be ignored
+    - `"Selectable"`: the table content can be selected.
+All changes will be ignored.
+This is useful because this allows you to quickly copy field contents (instead of the regular procedure where you have to do all stese steps: select the note, move the mouse to the field, select its content, then copy it).
     - `"Editable"`: Allow to edit some values directly in the table.
 Not all.

 &nbsp;